The Bhagavadgita on Supreme Bliss, Truth, and Stability in Self

 Translation

-sukham = happiness, bliss; atyantikam = endless, infinite; yat = which; tat = that; buddhi = discriminating intelligence; grahyam = realized, grasped; atindriyam = beyond the senses, transcendental; vetti = knows; yatra = wherein; na = not; ca = and; eva = surely; ayam = this; sthitah = situated; calati = moves, deviates; tattvatah = from the Truth or Reality.
+sukham = happiness, bliss; atyantikam = endless, infinite, supreme; yat = which; tat = that; buddhi = intelligence; grahyam = realized, grasped; atindriyam = beyond the senses, transcendental; vetti = knows; yatra = wherein; na = not; ca = and; eva = surely; ayam = this; sthitah = situated; calati = moves, deviates; tattvatah = truth, reality.

 Meaning